jlacar/aoc2015/README-Day18.md

 See notes below for details of the refactoring.

-## Notes
+## Refactoring Notes

-Anyone who is familiar with Conway's Game of Life will find this problem relatively easy.
-Aside from a little snag I ran into in part 2 which I'll explain in more detail below, it didn't take me long to solve both parts.
+Anyone who is familiar with Conway's Game of Life will find this problem relatively easy to solve.
+Aside from a little snag I ran into in part 2 which I'll explain in more detail below, it didn't take me long to earn gold stars for both parts.

-Refactoring for clarity was, as always, the most fun part of this exercise where I spent the bulk of my time messing around.
+Refactoring for clarity was, as always, the most fun part of this exercise and where I spent the bulk of my time messing around with it.

 ### Focus on Clarity First